Blackburn Museum and Art Gallery: Collections

+The museum has an Egyptology collection based on items collected by John Garstang.
 It also holds the Victoria Cross of Marcus Ervine-Andrews, the last Irish man awarded the VC, who was educated at Stonyhurst College.

 Exhibitions

 In 2006, Blackburn Museum and Art Gallery took part in the touring exhibition, C21, which was part of the Fukuoka Asian Art Trinennale.
 Reviews of the exhibition were reported by agencies such as the BBC.